Double CD: Chopin

 Initiated, from an early age, on the piano and musical writing by Claude Maillols and Emile Naoumoff, Jean-Frédéric Neuburger was admitted shortly after to the CNSMDP where he obtained the highest piano award (class of Jean-François Heisser) in Accompaniment (class of Jean Koerner), while receiving instruction from Jean-François Zygel, Marie-Françoise Bucquet, Christian Ivaldi and Itamar Golan for harmony or chamber music.

-More recently, the precious advice of Jacques Rouvier, Maria-Joao Pirès, Christoph Eschenbach, Dina Joffé, Joaquin Soriano, and Reiko Hozu opened the way for a most promising future, as evidenced by the services, unanimously welcomed by the critic at the Festival d’Auvers-sur-Oise, at La Roque d’Anthéron, at the Chopin Festival in Bagatelle, at the Orangerie de Sceaux, at the Louvre Auditorium, at the Annecy Summer Festival, Piano Passion in Saint- Etienne, Les Folles Journées de Nantes…
+More recently, the precious advice of Jacques Rouvier, Maria-Joao Pirès, Christoph Eschenbach, Dina Joffé, Joaquin Soriano, and Reiko Hozu opened the way for a most promising future, as evidenced by performances, unanimously welcomed by the critic at the Auvers-sur-Oise Festival, at La Roque d’Anthéron, at the Chopin Festival in Bagatelle, at the Orangerie de Sceaux, at the Louvre Auditorium, at the Annecy Summer Festival, Piano Passion in Saint- Etienne, Les Folles Journées de Nantes…

 In addition, numerous engagements in Germany, Belgium, Poland, or in Japan, in particular with the orchestras of the Danish Radio, the Philharmonie of Baden-Baden etc… confirm the international development of a career also devoted to fervent practice, to highest level, Lied and chamber music.